Grassroots Systems: Concept, Examples, Implementation and Applications: Proofs

-Next, assume the proposition holds for $k=n$ and $j=1$, namely $B=\{b\}$, and we prove it for $k=n+1$.
-By the inductive assumption, $p_n$ eventually knows $b$, namely there is a configuration $c' \in r$ such that $b \in c_{p_n}$.
+\GrassrootsLiveness* \begin{proof}[Proof of Proposition \ref{proposition:GD-local-liveness}] Let $r, p, q, c$ be as in the Proposition.
+The proof is by induction on $k$, the length of a friendship path $p_1,p_2,\ldots,p_k$ correct in $r$, between $q=p_1$ and $p=p_k$ in $c$.
+Let $b$ a $q$-block in $c_q \setminus c_p$.
+If $k=1$ then $p=q$ and $b \in c_p$.
+Assume the proposition holds for $k=n$ and we prove it for $k=n+1$.
+By the inductive assumption, $p_n$ eventually knows $b$, namely there is a configuration $c' \in r$ such that $b \in c_{p_n}$, and since $p_n$ is correct by assumption it does not delete $b$ from its local state and hence this holds also for every configuration subsequent to $c'$.
 Also by assumption, $p_n$ and $p$ are friends and both follow $q$.
-Hence $q$-Sent-$b$ is enabled in $c'$ and in any subsequent $r$ configuration in which $b$ is not known by $p$.
-Since $p$ is live in $r$, then by the liveness requirement on transitions labeled $p_n$-Sent-$b$, eventually such a transition must be taken or all such transitions be disabled, which can happen if either $p_n$ deletes $b$ it from its local state, or if $p_{n+1}$ already knows $b$.
-Since members on the path are correct they do not delete $b$ from their local state, hence this can only happen if $p_{n+1}=p$ already knows $b$.
-Hence the outcome is that $p$ knows $b$ in $r$.
+Hence $q$-Disseminates-$b$ is enabled in $c'$ and in any subsequent $r$ configuration in which $b$ is not known by $p$.
+Since $p$ is live in $r$, then by the liveness requirement on transitions labeled $p_n$-Disseminates-$b$, eventually such a transition must be taken or all such transitions be disabled, which can happen if either $p_n$ deletes $b$ it from its local state, or if $p_{n+1}$ already knows $b$.
+Since members on the path are correct they do not delete $b$ from their local state, this can only happen if $p_{n+1}=p$ knows $b$ via some other transition.
+In either case the outcome is that $p$ eventually knows $b$ in $r$.
+This completes the proof. \end{proof}